 The Hypothalamus is an almond-sized structure located below the thalamus.
-It plays a major role in homeostasis of the body forming the bridge between the nervous system and the endocrine system.
+It plays a major role in the homeostasis of the body forming the bridge between the nervous system and the endocrine system.
 Anatomically, it is divided into three regions, each consisting of numerous nuclei.
 The different regions and their respective nuclei along with their functions are as outlined below.

 Anterior region of the hypothalamus

-The pre-optic area consists of four nuclei namely median pre-optic nucleus, medial preoptic nucleus, ventrolateral pre-optic nucleus and pre-optic periventricular nucleus.
+The pre-optic area consists of four nuclei namely the median preoptic nucleus, medial preoptic nucleus, ventrolateral pre-optic nucleus and pre-optic periventricular nucleus.
 This area of the hypothalamus is responsible for thermoregulation and receives sensory signals from the thermoreceptors.
 It is also thought to influence parenting and sexual behavior as well as the release of gonadotropic hormones.
 It shows sexual dimorphism.

 The medial area comprises of the following nuclei: